Animal Control Bylaw Review

 The multi pet home concerns me as many of us, aware of the lack of affordable and accessible spay neuter services in this community, provide safe and healthy homes for the excess animals that are a result of our out of control breeding crisis.
 The focus should be on being a humane community whereby reducing the numbers to a sustainable level which would render this arbitrary limit a moot topic.
 Can you please rise above the obstacles blocking the creation of a HVLC s/n clinic and help this community become humane in reducing this Over breeding.
 Killing healthy animals is not the solution.
 Stopping the breeding is THE only sustainable and humane step.
 THANK YOU!

-Wendya asked almost 4 years agoThank you for your comments.
+Wendya asked about 4 years agoThank you for your comments.

 -